jvanlier/self-driving-car-engineer/Project1_Finding_Lane_Lines/readme.md

 My pipeline consisted of 5 steps.
 First, I converted the images to grayscale, then I applied Gaussian blur followed by Canny edge detection, which results in a binary image showing edges.
 The Region-of-Interest mask was applied to only retain edges within the lane the vehicle is driving on.
 Finally, Hough transform was used to convert the binary map to lines.

 In order to draw a single line on the left and right lanes, I modified the `draw_lines()` function by assigning each line found by the Hough transform to either the "left" or "right" category, depending on the angle of the line, and the x-coordinate (with decision boundary being the middle of the image + some padding).
-The slopes of the line are averaged within the category.
-The start coordinates were found by extracting the x-coordinate largest resp. smallest x-coordinate for left resp. right, and in both cases the smallest y-coordinate within the category.
+The slope of each line is the average of all the slopes within the category.
+The start coordinates were found by extracting the largest resp. smallest x-coordinate for left resp. right, and in both cases the smallest y-coordinate within the category.
 The end coordinates are set to the image height for y.
 To find x, I extrapolate from the start using the slope found earlier.

 Example of the pipeline in action: